RaviGoyani99/Real_E-StateHousePricePredictionModel/README.md

 ### Technologies and Tools
 **This project leverages a variety of tools and technologies to achieve its goals:**

-1. Python: The primary programming language used for data processing, model building, and server-side scripting.
+1. Python
-2. Numpy and Pandas: Used for data cleaning, manipulation, and analysis.
+2. NumPy and Pandas: Used for data cleaning, manipulation, and analysis.
-3. Matplotlib: A library for data visualization, used to create plots and graphs that aid in understanding data distributions and model performance.
+3. Matplotlib: Utilized for data visualization, creating plots and graphs to understand data distributions and model performance.
+4. Data Cleaning, Feature Engineering, and Outlier Removal: Techniques used to prepare and enhance data quality for model building.
+5. Dimensionality Reduction: Applied to reduce the complexity of data while preserving important information.
+6. One-Hot Encoding and Data Processing Pipeline: Techniques for handling categorical data and streamlining data processing workflows.
-4. Scikit-Learn: The primary machine learning library used for model building, including linear regression and evaluation techniques.
+7. Scikit-Learn: The primary machine learning library used for model building, evaluation, and hyperparameter tuning with GridSearchCV.
-5. OpenCV · Wavelet Transform : A technique used in image processing for multi-resolution analysis, allowing both time and frequency localization of image features.
-6. Jupyter Notebook: An interactive computing environment that allows for rapid experimentation and visualization during the data science process.
-7. Visual Studio Code and PyCharm: IDEs used for development and debugging.
+8. Git BASH: A command-line tool used for version control and managing code.
-8. Flask: A lightweight WSGI web application framework used to build the backend server.
+9. Flask: A lightweight web framework used to build the backend server for the application.
-9. Deploy to cloud using aws Ec2 & NGINX web server
+10. Amazon Web Services (AWS) - EC2 and Nginx: Used for deploying the application to the cloud and managing server configurations.

 ## ML Model Deploy to production using aws Ec2 & NGINX Web server
 <img width="959" alt="Screenshot 2024-08-28 161520" src="https://github.com/user-attachments/assets/708dd003-15dd-48b1-8c6d-01e82cca53ad">